lizmat/raku-all-modules/cpan/WARRINGD/Font-FreeType/lib/Font/FreeType/Native.md

 SYNOPSIS
 ========

-    # E.g. build a map of glyphs number to unicode
+    # E.g. build a map of glyphs number to Unicode
     use Font::FreeType::Face;
     use Font::FreeType::Native;
     use Font::FreeType::Native::Types;